USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

 Discovering WQP data
 --------------------

 WQP has millions of records, and if you aren't careful, your query could take hours because of the amount of data that met your criteria.
 To avoid this, you can query just for the number of records and number of sites that meet your criteria using the argument `querySummary=TRUE` in the function, `readWQPdata`.
-This argument is also available for `readWQPqw`.
 See the [lesson on downloading WQP data](/usgs-packages/readWQP) to learn more about getting data.
 You can also use `whatWQPsites` to get the site information that matches your criteria.

 Let's follow a similar pattern to NWIS data discovery sections and explore available stream temperature data in South Carolina.